RoSchmi/ProgramsXCode/README.md

 # ProgramsXCode

-This repo is mainly for personal use
+This repo is mainly for personal use.
-It shows some examples I tested to be uses in my projects Should not be only of limited use for others
+It shows some examples I tested to be uses in my projects.
+Should not be only of limited use for others

 ### SwiftPassFunctionRequestToParent